Capital punishment: Ancient history

 The Christian Martyrs' Last Prayer, by Jean-Léon Gérôme (1883).
 Roman Circus Maximus.

-Elaborations of tribal arbitration of feuds included peace settlements often done in a religious context and compensation system.
-Compensation was based on the principle of substitution which might include material (for example, cattle, slaves, land) compensation, exchange of brides or grooms, or payment of the blood debt.
-Settlement rules could allow for animal blood to replace human blood, or transfers of property or blood money or in some case an offer of a person for execution.
-The person offered for execution did not have to be an original perpetrator of the crime because the social system was based on tribes and clans, not individuals.
+Elaborations of tribal arbitration of feuds included peace settlements, often conducted in a religious context, as well as compensation systems.
+Compensation was based on the principle of substitution, which might include material compensation (for example, cattle, enslaved people, land), the exchange of brides or grooms, or the payment of blood debt.
+Settlement rules could allow for animal blood to replace human blood, or transfers of property or blood money, or, in some cases, an offer of a person for execution.
+The person offered for execution did not have to be the original perpetrator of the crime because the social system was based on tribes and clans, not individuals.
 Blood feuds could be regulated at meetings, such as the Norsemen things.
 Systems deriving from blood feuds may survive alongside more advanced legal systems or be given recognition by courts (for example, trial by combat or blood money).
 One of the more modern refinements of the blood feud is the duel.